szokrika/domegeo-netlify-cms/src/pages/partners/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'partners-page'
-path: /products
+path: /partners
-title: Our Coffee
+title: Our Partners
-image: /img/jumbotron.jpg
+image: /img/hero.jpg
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their